 The Supreme Court ruling appears to be the final word on the case.
 But Bayer is not conceding defeat.
 “We are analyzing the order and will determine any future course of action afterward,” the firm says.

 The charity Doctors Without Borders, which relies on India as a source of cheap generic drugs, applauded the ruling.
 The group contends that Bayer recovered all the drug’s R&D expenses in the first year after it was launched globally.
 It further argues that India is in compliance with world trade rules.
-“The Indian government used legal flexibilities allowed in international law to jump-start generic production,” the group said.
+“The Indian government used legal flexibilities allowed in international law to jump-start generic production so that a patent-based monopoly on the drug would not be the culprit standing in the way of saving lives.”

 India has been under pressure from Western countries to adopt a stricter patent regime for pharmaceuticals.
 During a U.S. visit in September, recently elected Prime Minister Narendra Modi agreed to the formation of a panel staffed by senior officials from both countries who will meet annually to discuss intellectual property protection in India.